top of page

 • Our Response to God’s Love.

--So, as we sing hymns week after week, we are proclaiming the truth of God’s Word together.
+-So, as we sing hymns week after week, we are proclaiming the truth of God’s Word together while leading us through the various components of the Gospel.
 Hymns help us to worship in truth.

 • Hymnals are not just song books, but books of biblical and theological truth.